 What are the highlights of World Maths Day?

 World Maths Day is all about fun, fast and inclusive mathematics, with Live Maths challenges being the highlight of the event.
 Students compete against peers from across the globe in 20 one-minute challenges.
 For every correct answer they achieve, they’re awarded one point which goes towards their total World Maths Day score.

 Related read: The Girl Who Smashed World Maths Day Records

 Check out one of the 2010 champions – Rohith Niranjan of Global Indian International School, Tokyo – in action during a challenge!

 Is World Maths Day open to students of all ages?

-Does World Maths Day cost anything?
+Does taking part in World Maths Day cost anything?

 No. World Maths Day is free for all students.
 Not a Mathletics user yet?
 Your children or class can still take part.

 Check out the World Maths Day FAQ page for more information.